efalken/OracleSwap/README.md

 pages appropriately.
 These will generally be in the 'src/components' folder, especially those within **pages**, **layout**, and **blocks**.

+Some of the gifs used in the FAQ/documentation page I did not put on GitHub.
+That is merely because they are very large, and you can see them on the oracleswap.co website without any risk.

 You can also use [Remix](https://remix.ethereum.org) to access these contracts.
 These contracts use compiler v0.6.3.
 To do this, you must first load the three solidity contracts into Remix (Book.sol, AssetSwap.sol, and Oracle.sol),